Protect the Nest Frequently Asked Questions

 COVID-19 doesn’t stop at the boundaries to campus.
 Disregarding safety practices off campus can have a severe impact on campus.
 We are aware the spread of the coronavirus at large events has had a debilitating impact on communities throughout the country.
-Students living off campus are expected to follow the guidelines of the Franklin County Health Department to limit social interaction in their residence to groups of 10 or less.
+Students living off campus are expected to follow the guidelines and orders from the Franklin County Health Department and the Ohio Department of Health to limit social interaction in their residence to groups of 10 or less.
 We recommend the use of facial coverings and social distancing in these situations.

 Large events in off-campus houses are prohibited, consistent with the long-standing University policy (Student Code of Conduct, Section 3 – Off-Misconduct, page 33) in which “Otterbein University reserves the right to conduct disciplinary investigations, file charges, and impose discipline for off-campus conduct. . .”
 Threat of harm to the health or safety of others is specifically stated in this section.

 How will you enforce the new protocols for students who choose not to follow them?
 (For instance, students who choose to attend parties or refuse to wear facial coverings.)